BetV3/InspiringQuotes/README.md

 An API designed to provide inspiring quotes with various query options, such as retrieving random quotes, searching by author, and fetching quotes with specific keywords.

-### Summary for Resume
-> "Developed a secure, feature-rich API to retrieve, search, and display inspirational quotes, supporting efficient querying and multiple endpoint options."

 ---

 ## Features